RenderKit/ospray/doc/examples.md

 ### Renderer

 This app comes with three [renderer] options: `scivis`, `pathtracer` and `debug`.
-The app provides some common rendering controls like `pixel samples` and other more specific to the renderer type like `aoIntensity` for `scivis` renderer.
+The app provides some common rendering controls like `pixelSamples` and other more specific to the renderer type like `aoIntensity` for `scivis` renderer.

+The sun-sky lighting can be used in a sample scene by enabling the `renderSunSky` option of the `pathtracer` renderer.
+It allows the user to change `turbidity` and `sunDirection`.

+![Rendering an evening sky with the `renderSunSky` option.][renderSunSky]